Superconductivity studied by solving ab initio low-energy effective Hamiltonians for carrier doped CaCuO$_2$, Bi$_2$Sr$_2$CuO$_6$, Bi$_2$Sr$_2$CaCu$_2$O$_8$, and HgBa$_2$CuO$_4$: Abstract

 \section{Abstract}

 Understanding the materials dependence together with the universal controlling parameter of superconductivity (SC) in copper oxide superconductors is one of the major challenges in condensed matter physics.
-Here, we numerically analyze SC by using {\it ab initio} low-energy effective Hamiltonians consisting of the antibonding combination of Cu $3d_{x^2-y^2}$ and O $2p_{\sigma}$ orbitals without adjustable parameters.
+Here, we numerically analyze SC by using {\it ab initio} low-energy effective Hamiltonians consisting of the antibonding (AB) combination of Cu $3d_{x^2-y^2}$ and O $2p_{\sigma}$ orbitals without adjustable parameters.
 We have performed the state-of-the-art variational Monte Carlo calculations for the four carrier doped cuprates with diverse experimental optimal SC critical temperature $T_{c}^{\rm opt}$: CaCuO$_2$ ($T_{c}^{\rm opt} \sim 110$ K), Bi$_2$Sr$_2$CuO$_6$ ($T_{c}^{\rm opt} \sim 10$-$40$ K), Bi$_2$Sr$_2$CaCu$_2$O$_8$ ($T_{c}^{\rm opt} \sim 85$-$100$ K), and HgBa$_2$CuO$_4$ ($T_{c}^{\rm opt} \sim 90$ K).
-Materials and hole doping concentration ($\delta$) dependencies of the SC order parameter $F_{\rm SC}$ and the competition with spin/charge order show essential and quantitative agreements with the available experiments on the four materials in the following points: (1) In a wide range $0.05 \leq \delta \leq 0.25$, the ground state is commonly the SC state, which is severely competing with the charge/spin stripe and antiferromagnetic states.
-(2) $F_{\rm SC}$ shows amplitude consistent with the superfluid density measured in the muon spin resonance ($\mu$SR) and its dome structure found in $\delta$ dependence shows consistency with that of the SC gap in the tunneling and photoemission measurements.
-Based on the confirmed materials dependence, we further find insights into the universal SC mechanism: (I) $F_{\rm SC}$ increases with the ratio $U/|t_1|$, indicating that $U/|t_1|$ is the principal component controlling the strength of the SC.
-Here, $U$ and $t_1$ are the onsite Coulomb repulsion and the nearest neighbor hopping, respectively, in the {\it ab initio} Hamiltonians.
+Materials and hole doping concentration ($\delta$) dependencies of the SC order parameter $F_{\rm SC}$ and the competition with spin and charge orders show essential and quantitative agreement with the available experiments on the four materials in the following points: (1) In a wide range $0.05 \leq \delta \leq 0.25$, the ground state is commonly the uniform SC state, which is severely competing with the charge, spin stripe and antiferromagnetic (AFM) states.
+(2) $F_{\rm SC}$ at the optimum doping shows amplitude consistent with the superfluid density measured in the muon spin resonance ($\mu$SR) and its dome structure found in $\delta$ dependence shows consistency with that of the SC gap in the tunneling and photoemission measurements.
+Based on the confirmed materials dependence, we further find insights into the universal SC mechanism: (I) $F_{\rm SC}$ increases with the ratio $U/|t_1|$ {within the available realistic materials}, indicating that $U/|t_1|$ is the principal component controlling the strength of the SC {in the real materials dependence}.
+Here, $U$ and $t_1$ are the on-site Coulomb repulsion and the nearest neighbor hopping, respectively, in the {\it ab initio} Hamiltonians.
 (II) A universal scaling $T_{c}^{\rm opt}\sim 0.16 \lvert t_1 \rvert F_{\rm SC}$ holds.
-(III) SC is enhanced and optimized if $U$ is increased beyond the real available materials, and it is further enhanced when the offsite interaction is reduced.
-The present findings provide useful clues for the design of new SC materials with even higher $T_{c}^{\rm opt}$.
+(III) SC is enhanced and optimized if $U$ is increased beyond the real available materials, and it is further enhanced when the off-site interaction is reduced, {while the presence of the off-site interaction is important to make the SC ground state against other competing states.} The present findings provide useful clues for the design of new SC materials with even higher $T_{c}^{\rm opt}$.